Serving California, Arizona, Nevada, Oregon, and Washington

 Social Security Disability Adult Child Benefits (DAC): If you are a child who is at least 19 years old, and you became disabled before you reached 22, you may qualify.
 Children of deceased parents who were insured for social security benefits may also qualify for DAC benefits.

-If you live in California and are looking for a disability benefits attorney, please contact the qualified California Social Security Disability benefit attorneys at Law Offices of Fred J. Fleming to learn more about our services.
+If you live in California and are looking for a disability benefits attorney, please contact the qualified Social Security Disability benefit attorneys at Law Offices of Fred J. Fleming to learn more about our services.